jmarckel/get-er-done/doc/index.rst

 `jeff+the_manager_guy@epoxyloaf.com` would have the title 'manager'.

-In either case, you should get an email from a user `techex-epoxyloaf-com` includng instructions (click one link) on how to complete the registration process, before the free account can be accessed.
+In either case, you should get an email from a user `techex-epoxyloaf-com` including instructions (click one link) on how to complete the registration process, before the free account can be accessed.

 .. toctree::